Admit it. When you get a new RC car, the first thing you do is try to figure out how fast it can go, right?

 Many factors influence an RC car’s speed:

 The gear ratios in an RC car will influence the top speed and acceleration.
-RC cars consist of two main gears: a Pinion gear and a Spur gear.
+RC cars have two main gears: a Pinion gear and a Spur gear.

 Both gears can be modified to change the performance characteristics of the RC car.
 A larger (longer) gear ratio will improve the car’s acceleration but will have a lower top speed.
 A short (small) gear ratio will give a higher top speed but slower acceleration.